super-sydney/Ciphers/README.md

 # Ciphers
-Thing tha encodes and decodes different ciphers.
+Thing that encodes and decodes different ciphers.